estellederrien/vue-starter-webpack-node-cli-4/README.md

  08-04-2020 : This app is now automatically synced to heroku, when commiting, its so easy to use !<br>
  08-04-2020 : Pictures are now stored on cloudinary, i'm trying to use the lazy loading module<br>
  08-04-2020 : I'm on  files uploading code refactoring , untill its finished, uploading wont work.<br>
- 08-03-2020 : I will add 3 ways of uploading pics and files : By ftp, on cloudinary, and on the node local server, and also do a global code standardisation
-I've been so busy, and Have had to stop for 6 months but I'm back on it !!<br>
-  08-03-2020 : I will finally publish the whole code including my 'secret' permissions builder directory.<br>
-  Currently in DEV state !<br>
-Please allow from 1 month to 3 months for it to get finished. t<br>

 <br />